 In new guidance issued on 6th April 2021, the government has clarified how the UK will emerge from lockdown.
 Here’s what it means for events:

 - All being well, all events will be allowed by 21st June

-- Large indoor should be able to resume from the the 17th May (with limits on capacity)
+- Large indoor are able to resume from the the 17th May (with limits on capacity)

 - In-person meetings for work, training or education purposes can take place now, but only if entirely necessary, and if the venue can demonstrate it has followed COVID-19 guidance